Reviewed by: HU Medical Review Board | Last reviewed: April 2023 | Last updated: May 2023

-Targeted therapy is different than chemotherapy because targeted therapy focuses on specific parts of certain cancer cells, in an attempt to provide treatment for cancer that does less damage to healthy cells that don’t have these factors.
+Targeted therapy is different than chemotherapy because targeted therapy focuses on specific parts of certain cancer cells, in an attempt to provide treatment for cancer that does less damage to healthy cells that do not have these factors.
 This can result in more precise treatment and fewer, less serious side effects.
-There are different kinds of targeted therapies, and not all targeted therapy drugs work in the same ways.
+There are different kinds of targeted therapies, and not all targeted therapy drugs work in the same ways.1,2

 What are targeted therapy drugs for bladder cancer?

 Balversa (erdafitinib) is a targeted therapy for locally advanced or metastatic bladder cancer.
-It’s not recommended for everyone, but may be appropriate for certain forms of bladder cancer that has progressed during or after previous treatment with platinum-based chemotherapy.2
+It is not recommended for everyone, but may be appropriate for certain forms of bladder cancer that has progressed during or after previous treatment with platinum-based chemotherapy.2

-Trodelvy® (Sacituzumab Govitecan) is a targeted therapy that may be an option for people with bladder cancer who have already been treated with certain other medications.
+Trodelvy® (sacituzumab govitecan) is a targeted therapy that may be an option for people with bladder cancer who have already been treated with certain other medications.
 Before receiving Trodelvy, a person must have previously been treated with platinum-containing chemotherapy and a certain type of immunotherapy medicine.
 The cancer also must have started to spread locally (known as advanced cancer) or around the body (known as metastatic cancer).2

-Genetic testing can help distinguish certain biological markers or see the genes, proteins, and other characteristics of the tumor to determine if certain targeted therapies would be suitable treatment options.
+Genetic testing can help distinguish certain biological markers or see the genes, proteins, and other characteristics of the tumor to determine if certain targeted therapies would be suitable treatment options.2

 What are possible side effects of targeted therapy?

 With any kind of therapy or medication, there are always possible side effects.
 Not everyone will get every side effect, and some people may not have any.
-The severity of side effects can vary, so talk with your doctor about all possible side effects, when to call the doctor about side effects, and any other medication, including over-the-counter medications, vitamins, or supplements, that you take.
+The severity of side effects can vary, so talk with your doctor about all possible side effects and when to call the doctor about side effects.

-Side effects often go away or lessen after a period of time, but this can vary depending on the medication and your personal reaction to the drug.
+Side effects often go away or lessen after a period of time, but this can vary depending on the medicine and your personal reaction to the drug.

-If you’re pregnant, plan to become pregnant, or are breastfeeding, talk with your doctor about whether targeted therapies are safe for you.4
+If you are pregnant, plan to become pregnant, or are breastfeeding or plan to breastfeed, talk with your doctor about whether targeted therapies are safe for you.4